-SUMMER SCHOOL- Summer school at the high school level is made up of 20 days.
-Recovery courses are offered for students who need to repeat a course.
+SUMMER SCHOOL- Summer school recovery courses are offered for students who need to repeat a course.
 Students enrolled in credit recovery will take the course online through the Launch Learning Platform.
-Grades submitted will be Pass or Fail.
-Summer school will also offer credit enrichment for specific courses.
+Credit recovery grades submitted will be Pass or Fail.
+Summer school will also offer credit acquisition for specific courses.
+Credit for those courses are recorded with letter grades.
 These courses will vary depending on availability.